vanilla-reforged/vmangos-docker/README.md

 ### Whats different

 - All variables can now be given in the .env file of the root directory.
+- Src directory contains dependencies which are copied into the containers at build.
 - Vol directory contains volumes mounted when the containers are running.
-- Src directory contains dependencies which are copied into the containers at build.
-- Mapping path is 1:1 Host:Container where apps don't expect a specific path.
+- Mapping directory path similar in host and container where apps don't expect a specific path.
-- Non persistent containers (Build, Extractors) run with root.
+- Non persistent containers (build, extractors) run with root.

 The Instructions below have been edited to reflect the changes to setting up and using the project.